7 Reasons Why Marikina is a Great Place to Live In

 The sports center also hosts several sports competitions including 2014 ASEAN School Games and grand concerts, television shows, and community events such as summer clinic for children ages 7 to 16.

+Did you know?
 The city government has started the rehabilitation of the Marikina Sports Complex.